RadiantLabs/bc-sensitivity-analysis/README.md

 Uses a single Zustand datastore for global state management Can use Redux devtools in Chrome to view and manipulate state

+May want to use Jotai because it handles derived state better

 ## Notes

 Top ranked inputs to model: To find top ranked, sort by cumulative std dev